Secrets the NHS does not tell you about IBS

 Of all the chronic illnesses with unpleasant symptoms, Irritable Bowel Syndrome, or IBS as it is called for short, almost certainly gets treated less effectively by the NHS than any other.

-There is even disagreement and confusion about what symptoms constitute IBS but, after six years of running the IBS and Gut Disorder Centre and seeing a huge number of patients with the syndrome, there is no doubt in my mind that the best way to define it is to say that someone has IBS when they have had at least two of the following symptoms for a minimum of three months:
+There is even disagreement and confusion about what symptoms constitute IBS but, after fifteen years of running the IBS and Gut Disorder Centre and seeing a huge number of patients with the syndrome, there is no doubt in my mind that the best way to define it is to say that someone has IBS when they have had at least two of the following symptoms for a minimum of three months:

 One major reason the NHS does not treat it effectively is because it is regarded by most doctors as a “dustbin diagnosis”, which means that they do not see it as a real illness but simply a collection of symptoms that can be given the label of IBS only when more serious illnesses have been ruled out.